• Skip to primary navigation

 • Allow the cake to cool completely.
 If you try to remove the cake before it has cooled completely, it will stick to the pan and be a disaster.

-• Use room temperature eggs.
-Using cold eggs can prevent the flours from mixing properly and interfere with how the cake rises.
+• Use room-temperature eggs.
+Using cold eggs can prevent the flour from mixing properly and interfere with the cake's rise.

 • Don't skip the glaze!
 The glaze is simply fabulous and adds the perfect amount of sweetness and tanginess.
 Trust me, you don't want to miss it!